robdodson/robdodson.github.com/source/_posts/2012-04-28-playing-with-ruby-dates.markdown

  => Sun, 29 Apr 2012
 ```

-Included as well are some nice new convenience booleans: `past?`, `today?`, and `future?`
+Included as well are some nice convenience booleans: `past?`, `today?`, and `future?`
 ```
 tomorrow.future?
  => true
 ```

-If you've ever had to write a Calendar class that can support weeks, especially those that straddle two different months, you'll appreciate the simplicity of the helper methods that Active Support adds.
+If you've ever had to write a Calendar that can support weeks, especially those that straddle two different months, you'll appreciate the simplicity of the helpers Active Support adds.

 ```
 today = Date.today